Nature & Wildlife

 As the association acknowledges on its website, forest therapy isn’t a new concept, and “approaches such as Shinrin-yoku have roots in many cultures throughout history.”
 Like Bolton, many people know the benefits from their own experience.
 “I look at the forest and somehow it just calms me.
 It brings out the joy in me,” she reflects. ”I don’t know how it works, it just does.”
 Laughing, she adds, “I don’t know how a computer works, but it does, so I use it.”

 Haida Bolton offers guided forest therapy walks on the Sunshine Coast.
-She also travels to cities like Vancouver and Victoria to lead walks there; see Nature With Haida.
+She also travels to Coombs on Vancouver Island to lead walks there; see Nature With Haida.

 For those who lean towards hiking, the Sunshine Coast Trail was designed to be hiked in a contemplative manner.
 The 180-kilometre (112-mile) backcountry trail, which stretches from Sarah Point in Desolation Sound to Saltery Bay, is Canada’s longest hut-to-hut hiking experience.